mdhummel076/ECE434/hw08/ReadMe.md

 ### 5.9 Reading an Input at Regular Intervals ###

 The file button.pru0.c turns on a GPIO LED when a button is pressed.
-The measured response time of this is ____.
+The response time is very difficult to measure because it is so quick and the signals do not have time to settle, but it appears to be about 15ns.

 ### 5.10 Analog Wave Generator ###

 The file sin.pru0.c creates the waveform generation.
-Along with the low pass filter, ...
+Along with the low pass filter, I was able to make several different types of waveforms.
+Although you can clearly see the pwm signals when you zoom in, from a surface view on the oscilloscope they generated signals look really good.
+I think if I had designed a better RC filter the waveforms could be much better, but I just threw something together to try it.
+I attached a picture of the generated sine wave

+Preview attachment ece343.jpg

+ece343.jpg
+201 KB